alexvmt/cholera_risk_modeling/README.md

-# Cholera risk modeling using essential climate variables and machine learning
+# Cholera risk modeling using essential climate variables and machine learning [WORK IN PROGRESS]

 In this project I replicate parts of Campbell et al. (2020), relating cholera risk and essential climate variables (ECVs) and using a random forest classifier.